News

 The exhibition features 1:2 scale models of the connection joints from five notable built projects.
 It also features a lineup of 21 structural models at 1:500 scale, showcasing SOM’s innovative engineering solutions for buildings of a variety of types and scales: JTI Headquarters in Geneva, Exchange House in London, John Hancock Center and Willis Tower in Chicago, Burj Khalifa in Dubai, and more.

-On Wednesday, March 18th, Mark Sarkisian, SOM Structural and Seismic Engineering Partner, will give a lecture to inaugurate the exhibition.
+• On Wednesday, March 18, Mark Sarkisian, SOM Structural and Seismic Engineering Partner, will present a lecture to inaugurate the exhibition.

 “Interconexiones: Arquitectura e Ingeniería en SOM”